-UPDATE 2-South European bond premiums near lows as investors book in yields
+UPDATE 3-South European bond premiums near lows as investors lock in yields

 He said that expectations are for a "dovish taper" - a very gradual withdrawal of extraordinary stimulus.

-The yield spread between these South European government bonds and the German equivalent is at some of the tightest levels in weeks.
+The yield spread between the South European government bonds and the German equivalent is at some of the tightest levels in weeks.

-The Italian government bond yield spread over Germany, for example, was close to its tightest level all year at 152 basis points, having hit that level late on Tuesday afternoon.
+The Italian government bond yield spread over Germany, for example, was close to its tightest level all year at 152 basis points, having hit that level on Tuesday.

 Most euro zone government bond yields were flat to a touch lower on Wednesday.